Part III: Fort Ross-Seaview AVA Today

 what the new AVA would be called.
 Hirsch notes that 18 different growers were involved in penning the

 The distinguishing feature of the Fort Ross-Seaview AVA is that most vineyards are located along the Pacific

-coastline on ridge tops at elevations between 920 and 1,800 feet.
+coastline on ridge tops that form islands in the sky at elevations between 920 and 1,800 feet above sea level.
 This puts them above the natural fog line,

 but close to the Pacific Ocean, creating a moderate climate of “cool sunshine.”
 Unlike most of California where

 vineyards are planted on valley floors and some hillsides in alluvial soils, vineyards in the Fort Ross-Seaview

 AVA are on hilltops flanked by gullies and narrow valleys and amongst dense redwood forests.
 The San

 Andreas Fault runs right through the region and created the convoluted topography.
 There are many soil

 types, but sedimentary rock, sandstone and shale prevail.

 David Hirsch pointed out that the Fort Ross-Seaview area, at least where he is located, is a confluence of four